Turkish Air Force

-The Turkish Air Force is the air and space force of the Turkish Armed Forces.
+The Turkish Air Force (TuAF) is the air and space force of the Turkish Armed Forces.
 It traces its origins to 1 June 1911 when it was founded as the Aviation Squadrons by the Ottoman Empire.
 It was composed of the Army Aviation Squadrons founded in 1911, and the Naval Aviation Squadrons founded in 1914 which used seaplanes.
 The Air Force as a branch of the Turkish Armed Forces was founded by the Grand National Assembly of Turkey on 23 April 1920.

 As of 2023, according to International Institute for Strategic Studies, the Turkish Air Force has an active strength of 50,000 military personnel and operates approximately 295 manned fixed-wing aircraft, 35 helicopters, and 52 unmanned aerial vehicles.
 In terms of aircraft quantity, it is the largest air force in Europe.
 The world's first black pilot, Ahmet Ali Çelikten, the world's first female fighter pilot, Sabiha Gökçen, and the first female jet pilot accredited in NATO, Leman Altınçekiç, all served in the Turkish Air Force.